 “This was not a very honorable group of people,” Coler says of his staff, which eventually grew to 25 writers.

-By 2014, Coler had registered around 25 other fake news sites, and was dishing out content to his sizeable social media following.
+By 2014, Coler had registered more than 25 other fake news sites, and was dishing out content to his sizeable social media following.
 To house his growing empire, he registered a business called DisInfoMedia, Inc.